-CPC-report 1958 pp.14-28), including a number of different economic and demographic trends (such as fertility, household size, average number of rooms per house, building and construction trends, GNP, population growth).
-Comparing the 1957 forecast with actual realized demand, one finds that the forecast was rather accurate with a margin of error below 5% (except for 1959).
+Regarding the unanticipated consumption slowdown, the CPC undertook a very comprehensive and detailed ten year forecast of Norwegian cement consumption in 1957 (annual CPC-report 1958 pp.14-28), including a number of different economic and demographic trends (such as fertility, household size, average number of rooms per house, building and construction trends, GNP, population growth).
+Comparing the 1957 forecast with actual realized consumption, one finds that the forecast was rather accurate with a margin of error below 5% (except for 1959).
 The forecast for 1967 (made in 1957) predicted a Norwegian consumption of 1.35 million tonnes, while the actual consumption in 1967 was 1.358 million tonnes!
-It appears that the industry's ability to predict future domestic demand was exceedingly good, making an argument for a dramatic capacity built-up based on optimistic demand expectations implausible.
+It appears that the industry's ability to predict future domestic consumption was exceedingly good, making an argument for a dramatic capacity built-up based on optimistic consumption expectations implausible.
 If entry deterrence was the motive for over production, we should have expected other European countries to have a similar capacity expansion at that time, as they would have had the same strategic incentives to deter entry.
 As can be seen in Figure 2 the built-up in other European countries was much later.